 Seamless online learning delivery is possible only with a robust learning management system (LMS).
-Though learning delivery is done at its best with a conventional learning system measuring the effectiveness is not easy.
+Though learning delivery is done at its best with a conventional learning system, measuring the effectiveness is not easy.
 Learning effectiveness measurement is an integral part of any learning program as it offers insights into what is working, what is not working, and how it can be improved.
 So, how do we measure it?
-The learning or training effectiveness can be measured using the reporting and analytics features within an LMS.
+The learning or training effectiveness of any program in the LMS can be measured using the LMS reporting and analytics features.
 Today, we will explore what LMS reports have in store for you.
 Let’s dive in!

 Why LMS Reporting and Analytics?

 LMS reporting and analytics play a crucial role in business for corporates, associations, and educational institutions alike.
 With the right data, organizations improve the quality of their online training.
 While collecting data for report generation, there are two critical challenges – understanding how to access available data and identifying required reports.
 LMS reports offer information and data essential about courses, users, and systems.
 They help you measure and enhance LMS strategies to improve the learning experience and achieve the learning objectives.
 Customizable reports are way ahead of other LMS reports as they can be personalized and help in filtering data as and when desired.
 The reports analyze the user processes, course success rate, course access time, and frequency so that you can create graphs, add these reports in the dashboards, download the reports or email them.

 Here are the important report categories that organizations widely require:

 - Users’ Data Reports